Lorentz31/Maths-Stimuli-for-Psychology/README.md

 # Maths-Stimuli-for-Psychology
-Scripts related to maths stimuli for experimental psychology.
+Old scripts related to maths stimuli for experimental psychology.